Close

 Research

-A key focus of my research is on understanding and improving private sector healthcare provision in low and middle income countries.
+A key focus of my research is on understanding and improving private sector healthcare provision in low and middle income countries, including provision through pharmacies and drug stores, private clinics and hospitals.
 I'm interested in understanding the growth of this sector, the incentives private providers face, and consequences for healthcare quality and access, and in evaluating interventions to address this.
-These interventions may include enhancing regulation, subsidies and social marketing, social franchising, accreditation, and other quality improvement strategies.
+This has included evaluating quality improvement programmes for private facilities (for example through the SafeCare certification model, and through social franchising), multi-national private sector subsidy programmes for antimalarials (AMFm), and regulation of the health facility and retail sectors.
+Recent projects include analysis of online pharmacy markets in Kenya and India, the market structure for private sector care provision in Georgia, and the overarching governance of the private healthcare sector.

 Research Area